 Fortunately, you can change your blueprint and develop the supportive language and skills necessary to become the version of yourself that will realize your dreams, instead of continuing the habit of sabotaging your own life and seeking approval outside of yourself.

-There are many reasons people become addicted to attention which are primarily psychological in nature, regardless of whether induction was through subconscious or chemical introduction.
+There are many reasons people become addicted to attention which are primarily psychological in nature, regardless of whether induction of such a frame of mind was through subconscious or chemical introduction.

 When the belief has been nurtured that one is deserving of neglect and deficit, it becomes easy to adopt a persona of like mind.

 Yet in the same breath, once you decide to take charge of your life and understand that you are as important as anyone else, you start ‘rehabilitating’ your mind and your life to allow yourself to achieve success.